À propos de Nice: Background

 Vigo, suffering from tuberculosis, worked as an assistant cameraman for a small company in Nice.
 After his father-in-law gave him and his wife $250, Vigo bought his own Debrie camera.
 In the summer of 1929 in Paris, Vigo met Boris and Mikhail Kaufman, the brothers of Dziga Vertov.
 Boris Kaufman was interested in Vigo's idea about making a film on the city of Nice, and the two, together with their wives, created a script.
 Vigo saved ends of film from his work and the filming was underway by year's end.
 In the film, Vigo wanted to avoid a travelogue approach and show the boredom of the upper class in the casinos and at the shore, and the struggle of the poor inhabitants in the slums.
-As Vigo and Kaufman were unable to shoot inside casinos, they decided to concentrate on the strength of their images and rely on the editing phase.
+As Vigo and Kaufman were unable to shoot inside casinos, they decided to concentrate on the strength of their images and use juxtaposition in their editing.